dimixar/JumpyPants-XNA/README.md

 JumpyPants-XNA
 ==============
-It is written using C# and XNA framework on Visual Studio 2010.
+It was written using C# and XNA framework on Visual Studio 2010.

 Source code for a game I made.